boisgera/leap/Don't panic!.md

     none
 ```

-To deal with such functions, you match their result to deal with the two
+To deal with optional values, you match their result:
-cases (value or no value)

 ```lean
 def showPred (n : Nat) : IO Unit :=